iterative/dvc.org/content/docs/studio/self-hosting/installation/aws-ami.md

 The Studio machine image (AMI) and access to the Studio Docker images need to be provided by the Iterative team to enable the installation.

+**DNS**

+Create a DNS record pointing to the IP address of the EC2 instance.
+This hostname will be used for Studio.

 ## Installation

 1. Open the AWS Console